Physical Therapist

 What clients are the hardest to work with?
 Athletes?
 The elderly?

-Asked by noU over 11 years ago
+Asked by noU about 12 years ago

 That's a good question!
 There really isn't one population that is harder to work with than some others.
 It's really dependent on someone's personality.
 There are elderly people who are sweet and do what we educate them on.
 And then, of course, we come across the stereotypical grumpy old man who thinks exercise is pointless at their age.
 From my experience, athletes are fun to work with since they are dedicated to their profession, which requires them to be in the best shape possible.
 I, personally, find it difficult to work with the pediatric population.
 But that's only because I don't have a lot of experience with kids in general.
 They need to be motivated, encouraged and entertained in a way that is pretty foreign to me.
 Asking me to keep the attention of a couple of toddlers for even a few minutes is like the blind leading the blind.
 The good part about PT is that you can work with just about any population you like and feel comfortable with.
 There are fantastic pediatric PT's who love kids, and kids love them.
 Same goes for any athlete, elderly, neurologic, and orthopedic client you may come across.